smalos/nubuilder-password-recovery/README.md

   MODIFY `password_request_id` int(10) UNSIGNED NOT NULL AUTO_INCREMENT, AUTO_INCREMENT=40;
 ```

 2. In the nuBuilder root  directory, create a new folder /libs/password-recovery/.
-Unzip the files from the attachment and place them in the  password-recovery folder you created.
+Download the files in this GitHub repository and unzip the files into the password-recovery folder.

 3. Edit config.php and change the values of the following variables:
 - $site_name